Muhammad Ahmad: Announcement of the Mahdiyya

-Response of the 'Ulema
+Response of the scholars

-Despite his popularity among the clerics of the Samaniyya and other sects, and among the tribes of western Sudan, some of the Ulema, or orthodox religious authorities, rejected Muhammad Ahmad's claim as the Mahdi.
+Despite his popularity among the clerics of the Samaniyya and other sects, and among the tribes of western Sudan, some of the Ulama' (scholars), or orthodox religious authorities, rejected Muhammad Ahmad's claim as the Mahdi.
 Among his most prominent critics were the Sudanese Ulema loyal to the Ottoman Sultan and employed by the Turco-Egyptian government.
 Examples were the Mufti Shakir al-Ghazi, who sat on the Council of Appeal in Khartoum, and the Qadi Ahmad al-Azhari in Kordofan.
 These critics were careful not to deny the concept of the Mahdi as such, but rather to discredit Muhammad Ahmad's claim to it.